XTrust-lab/api-doc/_third_party_user_reg/userReg.md

     If you do not have an XTrust account, please register in advance, register address：`http(s)://{URL}/{language}/accounts/register?client_id={clientId}`<br>
     **Parameter**<br>
     **1. URL**<br>
-    The domain name of the xt authorization page, the official environment is: www.x.group<br>
+    The domain name of the xtrust authorization page, the official environment is: www.x.group<br>
     **2. language**<br>
     Authorization page language, the currently supported content is as follows：<br>
     en：English<br>